msingle/git-presentation/README.md

 # Git & GitHub

-This is just a presentation I did for work, decided to share it.
+This is just a presentation I forked for work.

 ## How To View It